asayers/redux/README.md

 * It tells us where the "top level" of the project is.  ([See also][top-level])
 * It gives us a convenient place to store the database: inside the .git directory.
-  * This means you don't even need to add anything to your .gitignore file.
+  * This means git will ignore the redux dir automatically - you don't need to add anything to your .gitignore file.
-  * It also gives us the cross-workspace sharing mentioned in the introduction "for free".
+  * It also gives us cross-workspace cache sharing "for free", since all workspaces will automatically use the same redux dir.
-* It gives us a sensible way to detect whether a file should be generated, or simply marked as a source.
+* It gives us a sensible way to detect whether a file is a source file, or an intermediate build artifact.

-I'll expand on that last point a bit:
+That last point is the important one.

 * To mark a source file as a dependency of the current job, you run `redux <path>`.
-* To have redux build an intermediate dependency, you run `redux <path>`.
+* To make redux build an intermediate dependency, you run `redux <path>`.

 There's no difference!
 This is a good thing, as it makes your dofiles more flexible.
-Having to specify whether a file is a source or an intermediate doesn't sounds like a lot of work for the user, but it's surprisingly constraining.
+(You might think it's OK to force the user to specify whether a file is a source or an intermediate, but I tried that design and it's surprisingly annoying.)

 But we have a problem, because redux needs to know whether it's being asked to rebuild a file or not.
 Since it's not explicit, we need a way to guess whether a